wptrainingteam/learn-wp-content/developer-learning-pathway/wordpress-hooks/02-action-hooks.md

 Here the do_action function defines the action hook, with the hook name `after_setup_theme`.

-We can also read more about this hook, [in the documentation](https://developer.wordpress.org/reference/hooks/after_setup_theme/).
+We can also read more about this hook, [in the reference page for this hook](https://developer.wordpress.org/reference/hooks/after_setup_theme/) in the developer reference.

 Here we see that this hook is fired during each page load, after the theme is initialized, and is used to perform basic setup, registration, and initialization actions for a theme.